ir-ene/studytime/README.md

 # Study Time!

 First game I'm currently creating using Unity.
 I'm not very familiar with C# or Unity, so this is a huge learning process for me!
-Not completed yet, just something I'm working on when I have free time.
+Not completed yet and it's VERY buggy, just something I'm working on when I have free time.

 ## Description